 - Absences related to dental-in-nature Oral and Maxillofacial Surgery or any procedures related to Dental Implants.

-- If the need is not foreseeable, notify your manager within one to two working days of learning of the need.
+- If the need is not foreseeable, notify your manager within one to two working days once you are aware of the need to take leave.

-- You are expected to follow departmental call-in procedures to start or change your leave.
+- You are expected to follow departmental call-in procedures.

-- An application and Release of Medical Information form is required for each request or illness period.
-Submit these documents to the HR Leave Center soon after receiving them as both must be completed & submitted before returning to work.
+- An application and Release of Medical Information form is required for each request or illness or injury period.
+Submit these documents to the HR Leave Center as soon as possible as both must be completed and submitted before returning to work.

 - With the exception of pregnancy without complications, all requests require a completed Licensed Practitioner's Statement.This statement must be submitted to the HR Leave Center within 15 calendar days from the date an employee receives the form from the HR Leave Center.
 The Licensed Practitioner’s Statement must be completed by a practitioner who is a health care provider with a current license and authorization to practice within the United States with one or more of the following credentials: